Unreal Engine Plugin · UE 5.3+

 A few things that usually answer common questions quickly:

-• Read the documentation above — the Query vs Physics toggle is the answer to a surprising number of "why isn't this working" questions.
+• → Read the documentation above.
+The Query vs Physics toggle answers a surprising number of "why isn't this working" questions.

-• The plugin is read-only by default.
-It never modifies your project unless you explicitly press Commit in Experiment Mode.
+• → The plugin is read-only by default.
+It never modifies your project unless you explicitly press Create Preset in the Experiment panel.

 Simple pricing